 - Cal Grant A and B Competitive Awards are used for the same purpose as the entitlement awards, except that they are not guaranteed and the number of awards is limited. - Cal Grant C recipients are selected based on financial need and vocational aptitude.
-Students must be enrolled in a vocational program at a California Community College, private college, or career technical school in a course of student lasting from four months to two years.
-The 2017-2018 Cal Grant C maximum award amount was \$547.00
+Students must be enrolled in a vocational program at a California Community College, private college, or career technical school in a course of study lasting from four months to two years.
+The 2019-2020 Cal Grant C maximum award amount was \$1,094.